 I was a sporadic diarist until my junior year of High School.
 That year, my English teacher insisted upon a daily writing practice.
 She would occasionally do a journal check that consisted of reading random pages, making a few comments, and returning the journals to us.
 While I was in her class, I began to fill spiral notebooks at an amazing pace.
 I wrote every morning when I got up and every evening before I went to bed.

-I wrote my first novel that summer and continued my (mostly) daily habit of birthing my thoughts into the physical world by taking pen to paper until the summer before my sophomore year of college.
+That summer, I wrote my first novel.
+And continued my (mostly) daily habit of birthing my thoughts into the physical world by taking pen to paper until the summer before my sophomore year of college.

 I finally understood the benefit of keeping a journal.